MattHalloran/ReactGraphQLTemplate/README.md

 Favicons should be placed in `packages/ui/public`.
 The link and meta tags should be added to `packages/ui/public/index.html`.
 After your favicon files are in the correct location, if you have a `site.manifest` or `manifest.json` file, you should add `name` and `short_name` fields with your project's name and a short description, respectively.

+If you are planning to support Progressive Web Apps (PWA), then you should also have a square version of your logo referenced in the manifest file.
+[Here](https://maskable.app/editor) is a useful site for checking how your image looks with different masks.

 ## Theming
 Picking the correct colors for your site can be easy or complicated, depending on how deeply you want to go into it (you could use color theory, for example).
 You also have to make sure that your theme's colors are different enough from each other to be distinguisable.
 I use [this color tool](https://material.io/resources/color/#!/?view.left=0&view.right=0) to create a solid starting point.
 The site's theme is set in `packages/ui/src/utils/theme.js`.